Precision determination of nucleon iso-vector scalar and tensor charges at the physical point

 The nucleon iso-vector charges $\bar{u}\Gamma_X u-\bar{d}\Gamma_X d$—specifically for the axial-vector ($\Gamma_A=\gamma_5\gamma_{i}$), scalar ($\Gamma_S=\mathbf{1}$), and tensor ($\Gamma_T=\sigma_{ij}$) currents—are among the simplest matrix elements to compute.
 This simplicity arises because the disconnected quark diagrams cancel out, up to isospin-breaking (ISB) effects.
 While the axial current can be tightly constrained from the neutron weak decay, modulo ISB and QED corrections~\cite{ParticleDataGroup:2024cfk}, the scalar and tensor charges are in higher demand.
 They are particularly crucial for probing TeV-scale new physics~\cite{Bhattacharya:2011qm,Bhattacharya:2016zcn}, enabling high-precision calculations of the proton-neutron mass difference~\cite{BMW:2014pzb}, and providing constraints on parton distribution functions~\cite{Lin:2017stx,LatticeParton:2022xsd}.

 However, precise predictions of these charges remain highly challenging.
 This is primarily due to the competing difficulties of significant excited-state contamination (ESC) at small source-sink separations ($t_f$) and exponentially growing statistical noise at large $t_f$.
-Consequently, although sophisticated methods (e.g., multi-state fits, such as \cite{Harris:2019bih,Bali:2023sdi}, multi-channel analyses through generalized eigen-value problem (GEVP) with $\pi N$~\cite{Alexandrou:2024tps, Wang:2023omf} and/or $\sigma N$ states~\cite{Barca:2024hrl}, Feynman-Hellman inspired method~\cite{Chang:2018uxx}) exist, the lattice community has not yet converged on a definitive criterion for ensuring ESC is sufficiently suppressed in realistic calculations~\cite{FlavourLatticeAveragingGroupFLAG:2024oxs}.
+Consequently, although sophisticated methods (e.g., multi-state fits, such as \cite{Harris:2019bih,Bali:2023sdi,Hasan:2019noy,Alexandrou:2019brg,Ottnad:2020qbw}, multi-channel analyses through generalized eigen-value problem (GEVP) with $\pi N$~\cite{Alexandrou:2024tps, Wang:2023omf} and/or $\sigma N$ states~\cite{Barca:2024hrl}, {Summation~\cite{Fucito:1982ff,Capitani:2012gj, deDivitiis:2012vs} and} Feynman-Hellman inspired method~\cite{Bouchard:2016heu,Chang:2018uxx, He:2021yvm}) exist, the lattice community has not yet converged on a definitive criterion for ensuring ESC is sufficiently suppressed in realistic calculations~\cite{FlavourLatticeAveragingGroupFLAG:2024oxs}.

-At the same time, a critical limitation of all existing high-precision lattice QCD results for $g_{A,S,T}$~\cite{Chang:2018uxx,Cirigliano:2022hob,Bali:2023sdi,Mainz24,Jang:2023zts} is their dependence on the $\chi$PT ansatz for the chiral extrapolation and also finite-volume effects (FVE)~\cite{Beane:2004rf}.
-This ansatz imposes a specific suppression of FVE at physical quark masses, an assumption not sufficiently constrained by the lattice data around physical pion mass which has sizable statistical uncertainty.
-This dependence therefore represents an uncontrolled source of systematic error in the field.
+At the same time, a critical limitation of all existing high-precision lattice QCD results for $g_{A,S,T}$~\cite{Capitani:2012gj, Bali:2014nma, Bhattacharya:2016zcn, Capitani:2017qpc, Chang:2018uxx,Harris:2019bih,Bali:2023sdi,Mainz24,Jang:2023zts} is {the pion mass dependence of the finite-volume effects (FVE).
+One would argue that the dominance interaction at the long distance through the pion can impose $m_{\pi}^2$ suppression of FVE at physical quark masses~\cite{Beane:2004rf}, while it is not sufficiently constrained by the lattice data around physical pion mass which has sizable statistical uncertainty and/or specific volume.
+This ambiguity} therefore represents an uncontrolled source of systematic error in the field.